nginxinc/nginmesh/README.md

 ## Production Status

-This version of Nginmesh work with with 0.2.12 release of Istio.
+This version of Nginmesh work with 0.2.12 release of Istio.
 Please see below for Istio features we support.
 Nginmesh is not production ready yet.